Research Policy Handbook

 5. Quality Assurance or Quality Improvement Projects

-Research conducted in conjunction with program evaluations or quality assurance measures may not fall under the jurisdiction of the IRB, although if the project is intended to develop or contribute to generalizable knowledge, and involves human subjects, the project should be submitted for IRB review:
+Research conducted in conjunction with program evaluations or quality assurance measures may not fall under the jurisdiction of the IRB if that is the sole purpose of the project.
+However, if the project is also intended to develop or contribute to generalizable knowledge, and involves human participants, the project should be submitted for IRB review.

 • Visit the Human Subjects informational website for more information about what constitutes human subject research and whether IRB review is necessary